SU_A_20

 [r] No.

 [r] Then there is a big problem.
-If she didn’t get any money, that’s a problem.
-Imagine, how can anyone live there?
-They don’t have food and they don’t have water.
-If you wanted to drink, you had to think about whether you could drink four or two glasses of water that day.
-That’s a problem when the water is gone and you don’t have the money to get water.
+If she has not achieved money, that is a problem.
+Imagine, how can someone live there?
+They have no food and they have no water if you wanted to drink you had to think if you could drink four or two glasses of water that day.
+That is a problem if the water is gone and you have no money to get water.

 [i] Is the water expensive?

-[r] Expensive, everything is expensive!
-You have to pay almost 100 euros per month for electricity and water.
-For many people this is a problem.
-They can’t find a job.
+[r] Duration, everything is expensive!
+You have to pay nearly 100 euros per month for electricity and water.
+For many people that is a problem.
+They find no work.

 [i] Are you happy here now?